 Students are free to withdraw from the Honors Program if the need arises.
 A student will be put on probation if his/her GPA falls below a 3.5.
 Probation will be lifted on a case-by-case basis by the dean of the College of Undergraduate Studies in conjunction with the Honors Program Committee.
+Students who have not completed the Honors Program are expected to enroll in at least one Honors course every two semesters to maintain good standing.
 To receive recognition of Honors Program completion on the transcript, Honors students must graduate with a cumulative GPA of 3.5 or greater; if a student falls below that GPA but has earned a GPA of 3.5 or greater in Honors program courses, the Honors Program Committee may approve an exception on a case-by-case basis.